Still have questions? Leave a comment

 Now it’s time to learn the literary technique that made our childhoods magical and memorable.
 If you’ve read fairy tales and watched cartoons, you know it already!

 Anthropomorphism is a literary device where plants, animals, and inanimate objects are given human characteristics.
-Out of all literary techniques, anthropomorphism is most commonly used.
-Authors use anthropomorphism to make the story more exciting and create interesting, memorable characters.
+Out of all literary techniques, anthropomorphism is the most commonly used.
+Authors use anthropomorphism to make the story more exciting and to create interesting, memorable characters.

-Anthropomorphism is more frequently used in children’s literature where animals, birds, the sun, and the moon are given human qualities.
+Anthropomorphism is more frequently used in children’s literature, where animals, birds, the sun, and the moon are given human qualities.
 It helps children learn about morals and good behavior through engaging stories.

 Example: Animal Farm by George Orwell